JoomiK/JoomiK.github.io/_posts/2016-10-1-partypoll.md

 ### Why does this work at all?
 Why is it that we can distinguish between Green and Libertarian party followers?

-Well, I used Latent Dirichlet Allocation to explore topics of third party followers.
-Turns out, they talk about different things (though there is a lot of overlap).
+I used Latent Dirichlet Allocation to explore topics of third party followers.
+Turns out, they talk about different things (though there is a lot of overlap):

 [Explore Topics](http://partypoll.co/topics)